 From the moment you are referred to the Center for Fetal Diagnosis and Treatment, we are here for you.
 Whether you travel across town or across the country to reach us, chances are you are frightened, confused and determined to get the best possible care for your unborn child.

-Our multidisciplinary team has been together for more than 15 years and have treated some of the most complex fetal anomalies in the world.
+Our multidisciplinary team has been together since 1995 and have treated some of the most complex fetal anomalies in the world.
 Our board-certified specialists, surgeons, physicians and clinical team are pioneers in the field of fetal medicine.
 Through innovation and research, we are changing the course of treatment for many children with birth defects.

 Here's what you can expect from us.